 Pioneer’s Dura-Lock System

-Dura-Locks are hidden along the abutting sections of your custom table pads and lock your table pad sections in two directions.
+Dura-Locks are embedded and hidden along the abutting sections of your table pad, tightly locking the table pad sections in two directions.

 Fabric Snug-Lock System

-Fabric Locks are the safest lock in the industry.
+Fabric Snug-Locks are the safest lock in the industry.
 We have never had one complaint!

 Or select Fabric Locks under Accessories when ordering a table pad.